 From this window you can select to watch a movie straight away or add it to your watch list for later viewing.

-The iPad app has a similar user experience.
-Down the left hand panel is a nav bar that offers shortcuts to search, discover and watch list, plus settings and community options.
+The iPad app and Android tablet versions have a similar user experience.
+Down the left hand panel is a navbar that offers shortcuts to the home page, TV, Movies, your Watchlist, your history and settings.

 But when you select a movie on the iPad version of the app, instead of getting a rating, Presto offers a selection of films you may also like for Movies, or a rundown of episodes for TV shows.

 Because of the design of the app on the iPad, there are more options on the screen which makes browsing a bit easier.